Personal relationships of Michael Jackson: Tatum O'Neal

 One of Jackson's first documented relationships was with the child actress Tatum O'Neal in the 1970s.
 Their friendship was established by the time O'Neal was 12 and Jackson was 17, and featured in gossip columns for several years after.
-Jackson reflected in 1982 that he and O'Neal had been engaged in a serious relationship, but because both were busy, it had "cooled off" to the point of their remaining just friends.
+Jackson in 1977 said "Well, I guess I am dating her in a way, I’ve taken her out a couple of times — or she’s taken me out — whatever.
+‘I met her sometime back, when Paul McCartney gave a party on the Queen Mary boat.
+She was there and we talked a bit.
+Two years went by before I saw her again, which was at a club on Sunset Blvd called the Roxy.
+We talked and talked and talked.
+The next day she invited me to join her at Hugh Hefner’s house to watch Roots on videotape.
+She got sort of bored, so we went outside and got into the jacuzzi.
+We weren’t naked as people have said.
+We both had on bathing suits, just enjoying ourselves.
+And that’s it.”
+Although in 1982 he says that he and O'Neal had been engaged in a serious relationship, but because both were busy, it had "cooled off" to the point of their remaining just friends.

-In the documentary Living With Michael Jackson (2003), Michael alleged that near the beginning of their relationship, the 12-year-old actress tried to seduce the then 17-year-old singer.
+In the documentary Living with Michael Jackson (2003), Jackson alleged that near the beginning of their relationship, the 12-year-old actress tried to seduce the then 17-year-old singer.
 According to Jackson, the incident happened at her home, where she attempted to unbutton his shirt and talked explicitly about sex.
 O'Neal's behavior apparently proved too much for Jackson, who became scared and covered his face, before she walked away.
 When confronted with the allegation, O'Neal claimed to have been "just as shocked as everyone else".
 She stated that while having respect for Jackson as an artist and a person, he had "a very vivid imagination".
-The actress described his statements as "inaccurate"; "at 12 years old, there was no way she was capable of being as mature or as sophisticated as he claimed".
+The actress described his statements as "inaccurate"; "at 12-years-old, there was no way she was capable of being as mature or as sophisticated as he claimed".
 O'Neal released her autobiography A Paper Life in 2004, a year after the Jackson documentary.
 In the book, she claimed it was Jackson who attempted to make out with her.
 The actress wrote, "I was just 12 and not at all ready for a real-life encounter[...]
 Michael, who was sweating profusely, seemed as intimidated as I was.
 He jumped up nervously and said, 'Uh ... gotta go.'"